Dpdl-io/DpdlEngine/README.md

 * using the power of multiple programming languages
 * without wasting time on installing, compiling and configuring environments
 * designed for running on constrained devices
+* compressing, querying and accessing data on constrained devices

 Dpdl is designed to be simple, very compact, robust, extendible and portable to almost every platform.